 "Administrator" Sanne Group (Guernsey) Limited "Affiliates" With respect to any specified person means: (a) any person that directly or indirectly controls, is directly or indirectly controlled by or is directly or indirectly under common control with such specified person; (b) any person that serves as a director or officer (or in any similar capacity) of such specified person; (c) any person with respect to which such specified person serves as a general partner or trustee (or in any similar capacity).
 For the purposes of this definition, "control" (including "controlling", "controlled by" and "under common control with") means the possession, direct or indirect, of the power to direct or cause the direction of the management and policies of a person, whether through the ownership of voting securities, by contract or otherwise.
-"AGM" Annual General Meeting "AIC Code" The AIC Code of Corporate Governance "AIC" The Association of Investment Companies, of which the Company is a member AIFM" Alternative Investment Fund Manager, appointed in accordance with the AIFMD "AIFMD" The Alternative Investment Fund Managers Directive "Available Cash" Cash determined by the Board as being available for use by the Company in accordance with the Investment Objective, and, in respect of Basinghall and Tallis, cash determined by the Board of each of Basinghall and Tallis Board (having regard to the terms of the Origination Agreement and the Note) for use by Basinghall and Tallis and excluding (without limitation) amounts held as reserves or pending distribution "CE" Continental Europe "Company Secretary" Sanne Group (Guernsey) Limited "Credit Assets" Loans or debt or credit instruments of any type originated through any of the Platforms "Credit Losses" A measure of performance showing the decrease in carrying value of Credit Assets as a result of actual or possible default events.
-"Dividend Per Share" A measure of performance showing dividend either declared or paid for each share issued and outstanding in the Company "EGM" The Extraordinary General Meeting on 11 June 2019 "Fair value movement on Credit Assets" The gain or loss recognised through other comprehensive income relating to the movement in valuation of Credit Assets "Funding Circle" FCGPL, Funding Circle UK, Funding Circle US, Funding Circle CE or either of their respective Affiliates (as defined in the Prospectus of the Company), or any or all of them as the context may require "Funding Circle CE" Funding Circle CE GmbH, Funding Circle Deutschland GmbH, Funding Circle Nederlands B.V. and Funding Circle Espaňa SLU "FCGPL" Funding Circle Global Partners Limited
+"AGM" Annual General Meeting "AIC Code" The AIC Code of Corporate Governance "AIC" The Association of Investment Companies, of which the Company is a member "AIFM" Alternative Investment Fund Manager, appointed in accordance with the AIFMD "AIFMD" The Alternative Investment Fund Managers Directive "Available Cash" Cash determined by the Board as being available for use by the Company in accordance with the Investment Objective, and, in respect of Basinghall, Tallis and Queenhithe, cash determined by the Board of each of Basinghall, Tallis and Queenhithe Board (having regard to the terms of the Origination Agreement and the Note) for use by Basinghall, Tallis and Queenhithe and excluding (without limitation) amounts held as reserves or pending distribution "CE" Continental Europe "Company Secretary" Sanne Group (Guernsey) Limited "Credit Assets" Loans or debt or credit instruments of any type originated through any of the Platforms "Dividend Per Share" A measure of performance showing dividend either declared or paid for each share issued and outstanding in the Company "EGM" The Extraordinary General Meeting on 11 June 2019 "Fair value movement on Credit Assets" The gain or loss recognised through other comprehensive income relating to the movemen in valuation of Credit Assets "Funding Circle" FCGPL, Funding Circle UK, Funding Circle US, Funding Circle CE or either of the respective Affiliates (as defined in the Prospectus of the Company), or any or all of them a the context may require "Funding Circle CE" Funding Circle CE GmbH, Funding Circle Deutschland GmbH, Funding Circle Nederlands B.V. and Funding Circle Espaňa SLU "FCGPL" Funding Circle Global Partners Limited "Funding Circle UK" Funding Circle Ltd

-SME CREDIT REALISATION FUND LIMITED ANNUAL REPORT AND AUDITED CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 MARCH 2021
+SME CREDIT REALISATION FUND LIMITED ANNUAL REPORT AND AUDITED CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 MARCH 2022